City-of-Helsinki/haitaton-backend/services/hanke-service/README.md

 At least Firefox seems to be able to show the REST JSON results in a nice way directly.

+## Setting up build process

+...
+Note that task 'integrationTest' is not run automatically as part of the Gradle build-task.
+It has been added to the .github/xxx.yml file to be part of CI process.

 ## History
 Project was initialized with [spring initializr](https://start.spring.io/), and the result added on top of the pre-created project stub at Github (which contained only the license and short readme.md).